 - Whether you would like to receive each message as a separate e-mail, a daily digest e-mail with up to 25 messages bundled together, or a daily abridged e-mail with a summary of group activity

-To access the group as an online forum, you will need to be signed up with a Google account.
+To access the group as an online forum, you will need to be signed up with an e-mail address that is associated with a Google account.
 If you do not have a Google account, go to the sign-up page to create an account.
 You can either create a new Gmail address (default) or use an existing e-mail account (click on "Use my current email address instead").
 To join the group, sign into your Google account, go to the group page, click on "Apply for membership", and write your role and institution in the text box.

 To post a message to the group, e-mail your message to firstname.lastname@example.org and it will be disseminated to all members after moderation.
 If you are signed up with a Google account, you can also post your messages on the group page.